abhiyanbeta/starter-hugo-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Abhiyan Bhandari

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: User

 # Organizations/Affiliations
 organizations: